 Gen 15:13 envisaged 400 years of oppression in a foreign land, and Exod 12:40 says the Israelites had been in Egypt for 430 years, so it would be 470 years by the time they got to Canaan.
 First Kgs 6:1 notes that it was 480 years from the Exodus to the temple building, while Ezek 4:5–6 implies the passage of 430 years from the temple building (?) to its destruction.
 And Dan 9:24 has 490 years as the time determined to pass from Jeremiah and the period of the destruction to the temple’s reconsecration after the deliverance from Antiochus Epiphanes.

 The columns of cloud and fire play a significant role in accounts of the Israelites’ journey to Canaan.
 In bidding Yahweh not to give up on the people, Moses reminds him: “You, Yahweh, are among this people… and in the cloud column you go in front of them during the day and in the fire column during the night” (Num 14:14).
 Neh 9:12 affirms that indeed “in a cloud column you led them during the day and in a fire column during the night to lighten the way for them that they would go on.”
 And for the journey from Babylon back to Jerusalem, for which they will not have to rush this time, Yahweh will go ahead and be their rearguard (Isa 52:12).
 Here, too, the prophet hints that the journey back will be an improvement on the original journey: not a column of cloud or fire, but Yahweh himself.
-“Going up” from Babylon as they once “went up” from Egypt (Ezra 1:3–5; 2:1) also hints at a new exodus (e.g., Thambyrajah), though there is little further indication that their journey is portrayed in these terms (Becking, “Ezra”).
+“Going up” from Babylon as they once “went up” from Egypt (Ezra 1:3–5; 2:1) also hints at a new exodus (e.g., Thambyrajah), though there is little further indication that their journey is portrayed in these terms (Becking).
 Hos 2:14–19 [16–21] is more explicit.

 As well as being a means of guidance for the journey, the cloud column features on other occasions as a symbol of Yahweh’s presence.
 “Moses and Aaron … and Samuel … were people calling to Yahweh, and he himself would answer them; in a cloud column he would speak to them” (Ps 99:6–7).
 When Miriam and Moses spoke against Moses, “Yahweh came down in a cloud column, stood at the tent entrance, and summoned Aaron and Miriam” (Num 12:1, 5).
 When Moses was about to die, ”Yahweh appeared at the tent in a cloud column” to give Joshua his orders as Moses’s successor (Deut 31:14–15).

-In a distinctive image, Ps 80:8 has Yahweh bringing a vine out of Egypt to set in Canaan (cf. Exod 15:17; Davies, Exodus 1–18, 2:367).
+In a distinctive image, Ps 80:8 has Yahweh bringing a vine out of Egypt to set in Canaan (cf. Exod 15:17; G. I. Davies).
 They resemble a people “planted” there (Hieke).
 But the psalm with this creative picture exists to protest that Yahweh’s more recent treatment of Israel does not match his action in bringing them out of Egypt.
 In Exodus the recording of the huge number of people involved in the exodus vividly conveys the stupendous nature of what Yahweh did for his people.

 C. Exegetical Techniques/Hermeneutics Employed